Anxiety & Your Environment

 Anxiety disorders are the most common type of mental illness in the United States, affecting 40 million adults each year.
 Yet only 36.9 percent of people living with anxiety disorders receive treatment.

 The good news?
 In addition to seeking professional treatment, there are self-care tools you can use daily to manage symptoms of anxiety.
-BUT…The first step is having a second look at your environment and reflecting on how your enviroment impacts your anxiety level.
+BUT…The first step is having a second look at your environment and reflecting on how your environment impacts your anxiety level.

 Would you like to download this article to read on the go? – Just click here!